What Is Happiness?

 How to Cultivate Happiness?

 Based on her research, Lyubomirsky has concluded that roughly 50 percent of happiness is determined by our genes and 10 percent by our life circumstance, but 40 percent depends on our daily activities.
-Here are some of the practices Lyubomirsky and other researchers have identified as ways to boost your happiness.
+Here are some specific, science-based activities for cultivating happiness on our new site Greater Good in Action:

 - Build relationships: Perhaps the dominant finding from happiness research is that social connections are key to happiness.
 Studies show that close relationships, including romantic relationships, are especially important, suggesting we should make time for those closest to us—people in whom we can confide and who’ll support us when we’re down.